TrainWeb.org Facebook Page

 Cumbres and Toltec K36 2-8-2 484, built by Baldwin in 1925.

-Recently restored Cumbres and Toltec 168, built by Baldwin in 1883.
-We checked in and had our temperatures taken and were asked if we had any of the virus symptoms.
-We said no. They did this with every person getting on the train.
-Then we were given our lunch choices which they would take on the train once we were on board.
-Due to New Mexico being closed to visitors, we could not do the entire trip that we would have normally taken from Antonito to Chama.
-But Elizabeth and I were very happy just to have a train ride today together.
+Recently-restored Cumbres and Toltec 168, built by Baldwin in 1883.
+We checked in, had our temperatures taken and were asked if we had any of the virus symptoms, to which we responded in the negative.
+This was done with all passengers, then we were given our lunch choices which they would take on the train once we were on board.
+Due to New Mexico being closed to visitors, we could not ride the entire journey from Antonito to Chama but Elizabeth and I were very happy just to have a train ride today.

-This morning we got to witness the watering of our engine for the day.
+This morning we witnessed the watering of our engine for the day.

 The engine that would pull our train today.